certeu/morio/docs/docs/guides/apis/api/readme.md

 generating certificates, and building client packages.

-This API is Morio's main user-facing API, and when we mention _the API_ in the Morio documentation without being specific about _which API_ this is, you can assume we are referring to this one.
+This API is Morio's main user-facing API, and when we mention _the API_ in the Morio documentation without being specific about _which API_ it is, you can assume we are referring to this one.

 ## Accessing the API

-The API itself is available on all Morio nodes, and can be accessed under the prefix `/-/api/`.
+The API itself is available on all Morio nodes and can be accessed under the prefix `/-/api/`.

-All documentation of API endpoints is relative to this prefix.
-So to access the `/status` endpoint of this API on a Morio node, you should use `https://[your-server-name]/-/api/status`.
+All documentation of API endpoints is relative to this prefix, so to access the `/status` endpoint of this API on a Morio node, you should use `https://[your-server-name]/-/api/status`.